whotracksme/whotracks.me/blog/tracker-tax.md

 There are several differences between our two studies which may explain the increase in tracker dominance seen in this study.
-Firstly, this study’s sample containing the 500 most popular websites in the US, while our previous study analyzed 144 million page loads across more than 12 countries.
+Firstly, this study’s sample contains the 500 most popular websites in the US, while our previous study analyzed 144 million page loads across more than 12 countries.
 By only considering the most popular websites and neglecting the long tail of more obscure ones, it is not surprising that this study